Click here to go to www.uci.edu UC Irvine University Registrar Image Map

 (E) General Examination in Major

-At the end of the quarter in which a student is expected to be graduated, a student may be examined in the major field by the department (or academic unit), the department (or academic unit) may excuse the student from final examination in courses offered by the department (or academic unit) during that quarter, and, with the approval of the Committee on Courses, the department (or academic unit) may assign a credit value to such general examination.
+At the end of the quarter in which a student is expected to graduate, a student may be examined in the major field by the department (or academic unit), the department (or academic unit) may excuse the student from final examination in courses offered by the department (or academic unit) during that quarter, and, with the approval of SCOC, the department (or academic unit) may assign a credit value to such general examination.